mrbracchi/Awesome-ID/README.md

 [Chris P.](https://www.youtube.com/c/chrisprenn/videos)- I create tutorials for Blender, the free, open-source (and just freaking awesome) 3D software!

+[Asten Regis](https://www.youtube.com/c/AstenRegis/featured)- Helping you tell your story through video.
+On this channel get the best tips and tools for film making gear and learn through tutorials to create the best videos to tell your story.
+From video editing to camera, lighting and audio gear.
+[Great playlist for videos <3 min on Adobe Premier.](https://www.youtube.com/playlist?list=PL2VFy3hNccqVakUPeZs6x_5KInPTmOZRM)

 ### ID Communities
 [Devlin Peck's Community](https://community.devlinpeck.com)- An asynchronous forum with lots of members and many different channels of discussion.
 Devlin is well known in the ID community and runs his own bootcamp.
 This community is also a place for bootcamp members to connect and get feedback on their projects.